In the void where stray atoms float and time is relative, all is frozen and silent. Nothing lives in deep space. There are no voices.

-Opinions roll together, gathering into a unified conclusion as dominant and inescapable as a nebula.
+Opinions rolled together, gathering into a unified conclusion as dominant and inescapable as a nebula.

 We ought not leave him there.

-The Majority decision leads to debates.
-Not everyone agrees on how to remove the rogue child from Earth.
+The Majority decision led to debates.
+Not everyone agreed on how to remove the rogue child from Earth.

 Let Us dispose of (kill) him.

 He is too wild (a feral child).
 He is unlikely to adapt to (Us) civilization.

 He is not worthy of being introduced to Us (civilization).